drewdeponte/octopusci/README.markdown

 ### Install Dependencies ###

-Octopusci has one major dependency at the moment, [Redis](http://redis.io/).
+OctopusCI has one major dependency at the moment, [Redis](http://redis.io/).
-[Redis](http://redis.io/) needs to be installed and configured to startup appropriately on the box you plan to run Octopusci on.
+[Redis](http://redis.io/) needs to be installed and configured to startup appropriately on the box you plan to run OctopusCI on.

 On Debian/Ubuntu machines this is to my knowledge as easy as `apt-get install redis-server`.